go-lang-plugin-org/go-lang-idea-plugin/CONTRIBUTING.md

 ### Delve integration

 We're syncing the plugin source with the [Delve](https://github.com/derekparker/delve) debugger via https://github.com/ignatov/delve.

-Please use `-Ddlv.path` for setting up the path for your local version of dlv.
+Please use `-Ddlv.path` for setting up the path to your local version of dlv.

 ### Checking out the IntelliJ IDEA Platform sources